Jazz Age: Radio

 The introduction of large-scale radio broadcasts enabled the rapid national spread of jazz in 1932.
 The radio was described as the "sound factory."
 Radio made it possible for millions to hear music for free — especially people who never attended expensive, distant big city clubs.
 These broadcasts originated from clubs in leading centers such as New York, Chicago, Kansas City, and Los Angeles.
 There were two categories of live music on the radio: concert music and big band dance music.
 The concert music was known as "potter palm" and was concert music by amateurs, usually volunteers.
-Big band dance music is played by professionals and was featured from nightclubs, dance halls, and ballrooms.
+Big band dance music is played by professionals and was featured in remote broadcasts from nightclubs, dance halls, and ballrooms.

 Musicologist Charles Hamm described three types of jazz music at the time: black music for black audiences, black music for white audiences, and white music for white audiences.
 Jazz artists like Louis Armstrong originally received very little airtime because most stations preferred to play the music of white American jazz singers.
 Other jazz vocalists include Bessie Smith and Florence Mills.
 In urban areas, such as Chicago and New York, African-American jazz was played on the radio more often than in the suburbs.
 Big-band jazz, like that of James Reese Europe and Fletcher Henderson in New York, attracted large radio audiences.

+Several "sweet jazz" dance orchestras also achieved national recognition in big band remote broadcasts including: Guy Lombardo's Royal Canadian Orchestra, at New York City's Roosevelt Hotel (1929) and at the Waldorf-Astoria Hotel (1959), and Shep Fields's Rippling Rhythm Orchestra at Chicago's landmark Palmer House Hotel (1936), New York City's "Star-light Roof" in the Waldorf-Astoria Hotel (1937), and the Copacabana nightclub.

 Elements and influences

 Youth

 Young people in the 1920s used the influence of jazz to rebel against the traditional culture of previous generations.
 This youth rebellion of the 1920s included such things as flapper fashions, women who smoked cigarettes in public, a willingness to talk about sex freely, and radio concerts.
 Dances like the Charleston, developed by African Americans, suddenly became popular among the youth.
 Traditionalists were aghast at what they considered the breakdown of morality.
 Some urban middle-class African Americans perceived jazz as "devil's music", and believed the improvised rhythms and sounds were promoting promiscuity.

+Jazz served as a platform for rebellion on multiple fronts.
+In dance halls, jazz clubs, and speakeasies, women found refuge from societal norms that confined them to conventional roles.
+These spaces offered them more freedom in their speech, attire, and behavior.
+Reflecting the prevalent Freudian psychology of the 1920s, jazz promoted "childlike" behavior, with frequenters known as Flappers often called "Jazz Babies."
+The uninhibited and spontaneous nature of jazz encouraged primal and sensual expression.
+As the older generation dismissed jazz, it became a vehicle for young women (and men) to challenge the values of their parents and grandparents.